zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

   ...
 }
 ```
-With this, name lookup rules dictate swap will find T-specific swap at global scope or in the same namespace as type T (argument dependent lookup).
+With this, name lookup rules dictate `swap` will find `T`-specific `swap` at global scope or in the same namespace as type `T` (argument dependent lookup).
-If no T-specific swap exists, compilers will use swap in std, thanks to the using statement that makes std::swap visible.
+If no `T`-specific swap exists, compilers will use `swap` in `std`, thanks to the using statement that makes `std::swap` visible.
-Even then, compiler would still prefer a specialization if there is one, over the general std::swap template.
+Even then, compiler would still prefer a specialization if there is one, over the general `std::swap` template.

 Keep in mind the one thing you don't want to do is qualify the call, like
 ```cpp
 std::swap(obj1, obj2);  // the wrong way to call swap
 ```

-You'd force the compiler to consider only the std one and its specializations, eliminating the possibility of using a more T-specific one elsewhere.
+You'd force the compiler to consider only the `std` one and its specializations, eliminating the possibility of using a more `T`-specific one elsewhere.

-Some programmers do call swap like the above, thus the need for swap's writers to provide the fully specialized version, to accommodate such clients. (such code is present even in std's implementation)
+Some programmers do call `swap` like the above, thus the need for `swap`'s writers to provide the fully specialized version, to accommodate such clients. (such code is present even in `std`'s implementation)

 To summarize:
-* if the default swap offers acceptable efficiency for your class, don't do anything
+* if the default `swap` offers acceptable efficiency for your class, don't do anything
-* if not, do the following: offer a public member function swap (that should never throw); offer a non-member swap in the same namespace as your class, have it call the member version; if you are writing a class (not a class template), specialize std::swap for your class and have it call the member version
+* if not, do the following: offer a `public` member function `swap` (that should never throw); offer a non-member `swap` in the same namespace as your class, have it call the member version; if you are writing a class (not a class template), specialize `std::swap` for your class and have it call the member version

-Finally, if you are using swap as a client, be sure to do using std::swap and not qualify the swap call.
+Finally, if you are using `swap` as a client, be sure to do `using std::swap` and not qualify the `swap` call.

-Now on exception safety, the most useful application of swap is to help classes offer strong exception safety guarantee.
+Now on exception safety, the most useful application of `swap` is to help classes offer strong exception safety guarantee.
 This constraint (never throws) only applies on the member version as the default version uses copycon and copy assignment, both of which are allowed to throw in general.

-When you write a custom version of swap, you are typically offering more than just an efficient way to swap values; you're also offering one that doesn't throw exceptions.
+When you write a custom version of `swap`, you are typically offering more than just an efficient way to swap values; you're also offering one that doesn't throw exceptions.

-As a general rule, these two swap characteristics go hand in hand, because highly efficient swaps are almost always based on operations on built-in types (such as the pointers underlying the pimpl idiom), and operations on built-in types never throw exceptions.
+As a general rule, these two `swap` characteristics go hand in hand, because highly efficient swaps are almost always based on operations on built-in types (such as the pointers underlying the pimpl idiom), and operations on built-in types never throw exceptions.

 **Takeaways**
-* Provide a swap member function when std::swap would be inefficient for your type.
-Make sure your swap doesn't throw exceptions
+* Provide a `swap` member function when `std::swap` would be inefficient for your type.
+Make sure your `swap` doesn't throw exceptions
-* If you offer a member swap, also offer a non-member swap that calls the member.
-For classes (not templates), specialize std::swap, too
+* If you offer a member `swap`, also offer a non-member `swap` that calls the member.
+For classes (not templates), specialize `std::swap`, too
-* When calling swap, employ a using declaration for std::swap, then call swap without namespace qualification
+* When calling `swap`, employ a `using` declaration for `std::swap`, then call `swap` without namespace qualification
-* It's fine to totally specialize std templates for user-defined types, but never try to add something completely new to std
+* It's fine to totally specialize `std` templates for user-defined types, but never try to add something completely new to `std`